 Set on five acres at the southwest corner of Constitution Avenue and 14th Street, the museum assumes a prime place in the monumental core.
-Steps from the Washington Monument, the new structure adds fresh perspective to the mission of its neighbor, the National Museum of American History.
+Steps from the Washington Monument, the structure adds fresh perspective to the mission of its neighbor, the National Museum of American History.

 3. The Design

 Freelon Adjaye Bond / Smithgroup won the 2009 design competition from a short list that included architects Moshe Safdie and Norman Foster.
 The design team called for a glass showcase wrapped in 3,600 panels of intricately patterned aluminum.
 The bronze-toned metalwork dubbed “the corona” allows for dappled light to enter and for a glow to emanate by night.
 Its form evokes the top of a Yoruban column as well as ironwork crafted in this country by “invisible” slaves and freedmen.
 Eventually, in the midst of the city’s classical white marble, the metal will darken to a deep, rich brown, a contrast Adjaye calls “traumatic and beautiful.”

 Gustafson Guthrie Nichol created a series of spaces with sweeping paths, trees native to the South, a fountain and a calm reflecting pool at the south entry.
 Water elements, moving and still, make for inviting thresholds even as they evoke the sea journeys of the first African-Americans.